DeanLeong/production-ready-react/readme.md

 Your task for the rest of class is to deploy this flashcard app to either one of these sites.
 There are lots of tutorials!
 Use your google-fu to find the resources you need to deploy to.

+The main ideas are:

+* Make a static build
+* Deploy that build to a host
+* Verify your urls all work!

 ## Extra Resources